arielsanchezmora/vDocumentation/README.md

 _Running a command without switches will_
 - report on all virtual datacenters in all connected vCenters
 - output to PowerShell terminal only
-- include all data tabs
+- include all data tabs for each command

 _To change this behaviour use these switches:_